Chang-Hwa/SSM_workflow/README.md

 ![Step5](docs/step5_mutation_sites.png)

-- In step V, you will be required to upload two files ("output3_res_conservation.csv" and structure/model file in pdb) and to specify mutation numbers, max distance (Å) around the active site, and lower/upper conservation threshold to include/exclude mutation sites.
+- In step V, you will be required to upload two files ("output3_res_conservation.csv" and structure/model file in pdb) and to specify mutation numbers, max distance (Å) around an active site, and lower/upper conservation threshold to include/exclude mutation sites.
 - We provide two options to define the active site.
 You can either define the active site based on the ligand/substrate/cofactor or residue(s) known to be critical and conserved around the active site.
-- In the demo, the crystal structure of the substrate-bound TropB is a dimer and we use the chain B and the bound substrate "KJY" to define TropB's active site.
+- In the demo, the crystal structure of the substrate-bound TropB is a dimer and we use the chain "B" and the bound substrate "KJY" to define TropB's active site.
 - When you first run step V, a box will pop out to ask if you allow to download multiple files.
 Please select yes.

 *Step VI:*

 ![Step6](docs/step6_primer.png)

-- In step VI, you will get an interactive table including all mutation sites, you can glean through it to check if there is any abnormal primer desgin.
+- In step VI, you will get an interactive table including all mutation sites, you can glean through it to check if there is any abnormal primer.

 *Step VII:*

 ![Step7](docs/step7_pymol.png)

 - You will get a figure in png with mutation sites labelled in purple and the center of the active site labelled in yellow.
-- A pse file is created at the same time so you can open it in PyMol.
+- A pse file is also created at the same time so you can open it in PyMol.